 In Spain, traffic signs on conventional roads are generally red and white or blue and white and indicate the maximum or recommended speed limit for the road.

 Since March of this year, you may have noticed a new orange-coloured sign while driving here, with around 300 of the new signs (pictured above) now appearing up and down the country.

-The signs in question have an orange background with black radar waves being emitted towards a car, motorcycle and lorry.
+The signs in question have an orange background with black radar waves being emitted toward a car, motorcycle, and lorry.
 There are then two forward-facing arrows and the numbers 5,7 km.
 (The distance indicated can differ depending on the road you are on).

 However, the new traffic signs have caused confusion among the nation's drivers with many motorists unsure of their exact meaning.

 Many believe the sign is warning them that a fixed-speed radar device has been installed at the distance highlighted in the sign, however, this is not the case.

 The real meaning of the sign is to warn motorists that the approaching 5.7 km segment of road is a hotspot for traffic accidents and to warn them of the possible presence of mobile speed cameras.